 When the holidays approach, Graceland celebrates in style with the Christmas at Graceland event, held from mid-November to early January.
 The mansion's exterior and interior are made festive with decorations that Elvis himself used when he resided here.

-There's no better spot to ring in the New Year than where the blues began.
+The AutoZone Liberty Bowl is held in late December at Liberty Bowl Memorial Stadium.
+And there's no better spot to ring in the New Year than where the blues began.
 Attend the New Year's Eve Countdown on Beale Street for a Guitar Drop and a merry good time.

 See all the AAA recommended events for this destination.